-Ellen was also previously a US Spokesperson for the UN World Food Program, a terrorism research reporter in the ABC News Investigative Unit and a research associate for the Military Fellows at the Council on Foreign Relation.
+Ellen previously Co-Founded FEED Projects, LLC, a charitable company that creates good products that help FEED the world, and FEED’s non-profit partner, the FEED Foundation.
+FEED has provided over 60 million school meals to children around the world.
+Ellen was also a US Spokesperson for the UN World Food Program, a terrorism research reporter in the ABC News Investigative Unit, and a research associate for the Military Fellows at the Council on Foreign Relation.
 She has a BA in International Politics from Columbia University.

 She has been featured as one of AOL and PBS’s MAKERS, trailblazing women who are “making” America, Fortune Magazine’s 2009 Most Powerful Women Entrepreneurs, Inc Magazine’s 2010 30 Under 30, and Diplomatic Courier Magazine’s 2011 “Top 99 Under 33” in Foreign Policy.
 Ellen has spoken at the Fortune Most Powerful Women’s Conference, the World Food Prize, and was the Co-Chair of the Economist’s Feeding the World conference and has guest lectured at Harvard, Yale, NYU, London School of Economics, Columbia and the US Naval Academy and given 4 TEDx talks.

 She serves on the Barilla Center for Food & Nutrition Advisory Board and the Board of San Diego’s Community Health Improvement Partners, and has served on the Columbia University Alumni Board of Directors and was a founding Director of Bronx Success Academy 1, a charter school within the Success Charter Network.
 She is a Term Member of the Council on Foreign Relations.